Vinderen

 The prosperous avenue of Tuengen Allé in Vinderen was the childhood home of Queen Sonja of Norway at 1B; and the current embassy of China in Norway at 2B.
-During 2015 will the Queens childhood home be moved to Maihaugen in Lillehammer.
+In 2015, the Queens childhood home will be moved to Maihaugen in Lillehammer.

 10C Tuengen Alle is the functionalist Villa Stenersen, designed by architect Arne Korsmo and was built from 1937 to 1939 for the financier, art collector, and author Rolf Stenersen and his family.
 Stenerson bequeathed the Villa Stenersen to the State of Norway as a home for the Prime Minister.
 Odvar Nordli lived in the house, but the building has since been used for cultural purposes.